JayRudani/Insurance-Claim-J2EE-Project/README.md

 # J2EE-Project

-ABC is an insurance company that provides the “protection plan” for digital devices including TV, Camera, Cellphone, etc.
 A web application using J2EE/JSP/MySQL for the Customer Service department of an insurance company that provides the “protection plan” for digital devices including TV, Camera, Cellphone, etc.